seriouslag/ultima/README.md

 # ultima

 A band site for a friend.
-Site has Spotify, Instagram, MailChimp, and firebase integrations.
+Site has Spotify, Instagram, MailChimp, and firebase (auth, storage, firestore).

 [ultima.band](https://ultima.band/)